We Can Be the Change – Join Us!

 These are a few of the many organizations striving to protect our future.
 Please consider supporting this essential work and visit their sites for exciting ways you can learn about our natural world and make our communities better for all creatures.

-- Friends of Trees – Friends of trees inspires people to improve the world around them through a simple solution: Planting trees together.
+- – Friends of trees inspires people to improve the world around them through a simple solution: Planting trees together.

-- The Xerces Society – The Xerces Society is a science-based nonprofit organization that protects wildlife through the conservation of invertebrates and their habitats.
+- – The Xerces Society is a science-based nonprofit organization that protects wildlife through the conservation of invertebrates and their habitats.

-- Center for Diversity and the Environment – The Center for Diversity and the Environment harnesses the power of racial and ethnic diversity to transform the U.S. environmental movement by developing leaders, catalyzing change within institutions, and building alliances.
+- – The Center for Diversity and the Environment harnesses the power of racial and ethnic diversity to transform the U.S. environmental movement by developing leaders, catalyzing change within institutions, and building alliances.

 CITIZEN SCIENCE OPPORTUNITIES